-- Data collected from 2015-2023 indicates an overall upward (improving) trend in stream health and macroinvertebrate community quality. - The calculated IBI scores from all 3 sites from 2015-2023 indicate a stable and improving macroinvertebrate community since 2015, with most macroinvertebrate IBI scores occurring between the General Use and Exceptional Use thresholds for the Southern Coldwater Streams region (Figure 2).
+- Data collected from 2015-2024 indicates an overall upward (improving) trend in stream health and macroinvertebrate community quality. - The calculated IBI scores from all 3 sites from 2015-2024 indicate an improving macroinvertebrate community since 2015, with most macroinvertebrate IBI scores occurring between the General Use and Exceptional Use thresholds for the Southern Coldwater Streams region (Figure 2).
 In particular, the Gorge IBI scores have improved the most during the study and have remained above the Exceptional Use threshold since 2019.
-Of the 17 samples that have scored above the Exceptional Use Threshold over the course of the project, 14 of those samples have occurred since 2019.
+Of the 19 samples that have scored above the Exceptional Use Threshold over the course of the project, 16 of those samples have occurred since 2019.
 Most notably, all three fall 2019 samples were above the Exceptional Use Threshold.

 Figure 2.
 Fall season IBI scores from Brown's Creek and associated General Use and Exceptional Use thresholds.
-Source: RMB Macroinvertebrate Stream Monitoring Assessment 2015-2023 (Figure 6, Appendix A)
+Source: RMB Macroinvertebrate Stream Monitoring Assessment 2015-2024 (Figure 6, Appendix A).

-• The total number of taxa sampled from 2015-2023 indicates a diversity of species present across all 3 sites (140 unique taxa to date), with the three most dominant taxa having a medium-level tolerance to pollution.
-However, good numbers of intolerant taxa (species intolerant of pollution) are also present which indicates the stream provides ample habitat and water quality to support these sensitive species.
+- The total number of taxa (a unique group of organisms) sampled from 2015-2023 indicates a diversity of macroinvertebrates present across all 3 sites (161 unique taxa to date), with the three most dominant taxa having a medium-level tolerance to pollution.
+However, good numbers of intolerant taxa (groups intolerant of pollution) are also present which indicates the stream provides ample habitat and water quality to support these sensitive taxa. - Periodid stoneflies have been collected every year from the Gorge site, indicating the creek provides ample habitat and high oxygen levels to support this pollution intolerant group.
+Periodid stoneflies were also collected from the Middle Reach in 2020 and from 2022-2024.

-- The Perlodid stonefly has been collected every year from the Gorge site, indicating the creek provides ample habitat and oxygen levels for this pollution intolerant species.
-Perlodid stoneflies were also collected from the Middle Reach from 2020-2022. - The average pollution tolerance score has decreased since 2015, indicating the creek is supporting a greater number of species that are considered intolerant to pollution (Figure 3).
-This trend is also reflective in the population size of intolerant species, with the number of pollution intolerant specimens steadily increasing since 2015 (Figure 4).
-Pollution intolerant taxa are present in good numbers at all 3 sampling sites and suggest Brown's Creek is providing suitable habitat and water quality for macroinvertebrates throughout the creek corridor.
+• The average pollution tolerance score has decreased since 2015, indicating the creek is supporting a greater number of taxa that are considered intolerant to pollution (Figure 3).
+This trend is also reflective in the population size of intolerant taxa, with the total number of pollution intolerant taxa increasing since 2015 (Figure 4).
+Pollution intolerant taxa are present in good numbers at all 3 sampling sites and suggest Brown's Creek is providing suitable habitat and water quality at these monitoring locations.